hlee2542/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a tree structure that models the HTML where each node is an object that can be controlled with Javascript.

 2. What is an event?

+Events are things like clicks and scrolling the mouse wheel that can trigger functions if set with addEventListener.

 3. What is an event listener?

+An event listener is a function that triggers when an event is performed.

 4. Why would we convert a NodeList into an Array?

+A NodeList doesn't have methods of Arrays like push, slice, or pop.

 5. What is a component?

+A component is a specific piece of HTML that can be created by a Javascript function with specific inputs.

 ### Git Set up